 MATERIALS + EQUIPMENT

-Printing: Dark room with large vacuum exposure unit (30x40), 2 yardage printing tables (10’ and 14’), screen-print press and heat press*, wash out booth and power washer, screens, emulsion, water-based inks for textile printing, steamer, and drying rack
+Printing: Dark room with large vacuum exposure unit (30x40),10yd yardage printing table, 4 Color Printing Carousel, screen-print press and heat press, wash out booth and power washer, screens, emulsion, water-based inks for textile printing, steamer, and drying rack.

-Dye: Hot plates, dye pots, fiber reactive dyes, dye chemicals and mordants for both natural and synthetic dyes.
+Dye: Induction burners, dye pots, fiber reactive dyes, dye chemicals and mordants for both natural and synthetic dyes.

 Machine Knitting: 6 Brother standard gauge knitting machines (KH-860) and one bulky machine, combs, weights, hooks, and yarn.
 Ribbers also are available upon request.